RELATED ECOLOGY PROGRAMS

 This document is the first volume in a series describing methods for assessing wetland functions in Washington.
 The first volume is divided into two parts.
 The first part contains background information and four assessment methods, one each for four wetland types (subclasses) occurring in the lowlands of western Washington.
 The second part contains procedures and field forms for collecting and recording the data needed to apply the methods.
-Read descriptions of the various chapters below.
+Read descriptions of each chapter below.

 Part 1 can be downloaded in its entirety or divided into 2 smaller PDF files.
 Part 2 is in one PDF file.
-In addition, there are four Excel spreadsheets (Version 5.0/97), one for each wetland subclass, that can be used to calculate the index of performance for each function.
-Instructions for using the spreadsheets are found in the "readme" file.
+In addition, there are four Excel spreadsheets, one for each wetland subclass, that can be used to calculate the index of performance for each function.
+Instructions for using the spreadsheets are found in the "Read Me" file.

 A document listing changes and clarifications to Volume I is available.
 Changes include general comments, as well as changes to specific pages, data, and parts of the data forms.
 Select one of the links below to download the Changes and Clarifications document.
 We are also providing replacements for selected pages.

 Note - If you attended the first 5-day training July 12-16, 2000, you will need to use a different set of replacement pages for the Part 1 Methods document.
-Part 1 Replacement Pages - First Trainees.
-(Adobe PDF - 500 k.)
+Part 1 Replacement Pages - First Trainees (PDF)

 The following is a brief description of the two parts.